 The Pennsylvania Department of Education defines program endorsements as certifications in new or emerging areas of knowledge where formal certification does not exist.
 The Program Endorsement is intended to improve a teacher’s skills in dealing with complex classroom settings.
 These endorsements are added to existing Level I or Level II Certificates.

 In addition to the standard admission requirements for Graduate Education, applicants should hold a valid teaching certificate or provide evidence of a completed certification program, including passing scores on all PRAXIS exams.

-Students can earn either a Master of Arts in Education with a Concentration in Instructional Leadership (30 credits) or a Program Endorsement Certification only as an Instructional Coach (12 credits)
+Students can earn either a Master of Arts in Education with a Concentration in Autism Spectrum Disorders (30 credits) or a Program Endorsement Certification only in Autism Spectrum Disorders (12 credits).